typhon-ci/typhon/doc/src/concepts.md

 ## Actions

 Actions are scripts called by Typhon for different purposes.
-At the moment there are three actions a project can define.
+At the moment there are four actions a project can define.

 - The `jobsets` action is responsible for declaring jobsets for your project.
   Jobsets, like projects, are flake URIs.
 Typically they correspond to a branch